DiffugientDev/wdl_project/README.md

 **How it Works:**

-1. **Set-up: ** Download the entire folder and set up a local sever 8000 on that folder.
+1. **Set up:** Download the entire folder and set up a local sever 8000 on that folder.
 Instructions to set up are given below.

 2. **Take the Test:** Begin by clicking on the "Start Test" button on the homepage.
 The test comprises a series of questions designed to gauge your preferences, behaviors, and outlook on life.